 If you’re considering naming your trust as the beneficiary of your qualified retirement plan(s), then the trust agreement must contain specific language that gives your successor Trustee the flexibility needed to make appropriate tax elections and to allow required minimum distributions (RMDs) to be stretched out over the lifetimes of your beneficiaries.

 If the appropriate language isn’t in the trust agreement and you designate it as the beneficiary of your IRA, then your beneficiaries will most likely be required to withdraw all of the funds out of the account within 5 years of your death instead of over their own life expectancies.
-This is especially true and pertinent for those in Arizona and New Mexico.
+This is especially true and pertinent for those in Arizona.

 Your selection of beneficiaries for an IRA or 401(k) is much more complicated then selecting beneficiaries for life insurance because of the built in income tax consequences for IRAs and 401(k)s.